This orange marmade in the instant pot is brought to you by T-Fal Mandoline Slicer. My opinions and love of jams and jellies remain my own.

-Pour in all the sugar and begin stirring.
+Pour in all the sugar into the cooked oranges and begin stirring.

-You will need to continue stirring to dissolve the sugar and prevent it from scorching.
+You will need to continue stirring, make sure you reach all the way to the bottom of the pot, to dissolve the sugar and prevent it from scorching

-Keep occasionally stirring until the inserted candy thermometer reaches 223-degrees.
+Keep occasionally stirring until the inserted candy thermometer temperature reaches 223-degrees.

-Test the readiness of the marmalade by placing a teaspoon of the mixture onto the chilled plate and allowing it to sit for 30 seconds.
+Test the readiness of the marmalade by placing a teaspoon of the mixture onto the chilled, cold plate and allowing it to sit for 30 seconds.